vikkisnax/web-module-challenge-scope-and-closure/README.md

 See if you can complete one or more of the following challenges:

 1. Write a function that would allow you to do this using a closure.
-(This is another interview question we've seen before - when you're ready for answers, view an explanation [here](https://www.coderbyte.com/algorithm/3-common-javascript-closure-questions)).
+(This is another interview question we've seen before - when you're ready for answers, view an explanation [ANSWERS here -->](https://www.coderbyte.com/algorithm/3-common-javascript-closure-questions)).

 ```js
 var addSix = createBase(6);